jfriend08/MusicClassification/finalproject/README.md

 # Music Genre Classification Final Project
 ## Prolog
-* Prepre data set under proper location
+* Prepre data set under proper location, and change that location in workbook.py
 * You can open workbook.ipynb to do local test and get familiar with the usage
 * workbook.py is similiar to workbook.ipynb but with argparse for parameters
 * n_mfcc = 20 is fixed